Find Grad Schools

 • Field Service Engineer

-In the United States, there were 12,100 jobs for Aerospace Engineering or Operations Technician in 2016.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Aerospace Engineering or Operations Technician.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 undefined